Crosley Record Player Not Spinning? Here Are Solutions

 Solution:

-Simply, switch to phono and your platter will start spinning.
-That’s it.
+Switch to phono or Phono/Bluetooth mode, and your platter will start spinning.

 turntable power adapter